Skip to content

 For Lower Makefield families with substantial assets, a revocable living trust is typically the centerpiece of the estate plan.
-Rather than letting a larger estate go through probate, a trust allows all assets to pass directly to beneficiaries, avoiding the delay, cost, and public disclosure of the probate process.
+Rather than letting a larger estate go through probate, a trust allows assets to pass directly to beneficiaries, avoiding the delay, cost, and public disclosure of the probate process.
+A trust avoids probate only for assets that are actually retitled into the trust during your lifetime; any asset left in your own name still goes through probate, which is why proper funding of the trust is essential.
 This is especially important when the probate estate includes real property worth hundreds of thousands of dollars.

 For higher value estates, a full plan may include multiple trusts coordinated to minimize estate taxes, protect assets from creditor claims, and ensure that distributions happen according to your wishes.
 A QTIP trust can provide for a surviving spouse while preserving assets for children from a prior marriage.
 Irrevocable life insurance trusts can remove life insurance proceeds from your taxable estate.
 Charitable remainder trusts allow you to make charitable gifts while retaining income during your lifetime.
 These structures require careful drafting and coordination.